Human Rights Logo

 The Human Rights Logo has its origin in the international "Logo for Human Rights" initiative, which was started in 2010.
 Its goal was to create an internationally recognized logo to support the global human rights movement.
 The winning logo was created by Predrag Stakić from Serbia.

 The winning logo

-The Human Rights Logo combines the silhouette of a hand with that of a bird, and a white thumb grabbing the bird.
+The Human Rights Logo combines the silhouette of a hand with that of a bird.
 It is intended as a peaceful contribution towards strengthening human rights and as such is meant to be used across cultural and language borders.
 The logo is now available to everyone at no cost as an open source product.
 It is free from rights and can be used worldwide by everyone without paying fees or obtaining licenses.

 The competition

 The goal of the Logo for Human Rights initiative was to create an internationally recognized symbol for human rights.
 To this end, an international online design competition starting on 3 May 2011 (World Press Freedom Day) launched a global appeal for submissions of logo designs and put them to a vote.
 The competition is known as one of the largest, most complex creative crowdsourcing projects ever conducted.

 From the more than 15,300 suggestions from over 190 countries a collective decision by all participants selected the top hundred logos, after which an international jury decided on the top ten logos.
 From these 10 logos, the internet community selected a winner within a three-week voting period.

 The competition officially ended on 23 September with the presentation of the universal logo for human rights during UN General Assembly week in New York City by Cinema for Peace.